vueuse/vueuse/packages/rxjs/useSubscription/index.md

 # useSubscription

-> Uses subscritions without worry about unsubscribe to it or memory leaks.
+> Uses subscriptions without worry about unsubscribing to it or memory leaks.

 ## Usage